infertux/chef-bitcoin/README.md

 ### `bitcoin::binary` recipe

-Downloads the official binary from https://bitcoin.org/ and copies it along with an systemd service script.
+Downloads the binary and copies it along with an systemd service script.

 ### `bitcoin::source` recipe

-Downloads the official release from https://github.com/bitcoin/bitcoin/releases and compiles it along with an systemd service script.
+Downloads the release from GitHub and compiles it along with an systemd service script.

 License